-A Company Voluntary Arrangement (CVA) is used if a company is insolvent but the directors do not want to close it.
-The upfront costs are minimal.
-However the business must be able to pay a percentage of its debt back.
+A CVA can be used used if a company is insolvent but the directors do not want to close it.
+The business must be viable and in a position to repay some of its debt.

-- Find out how a CVA can stop a Winding Up Petition
+- Does a CVA stop a Winding Up Petition?

 When to use Company Voluntary Arrangement